Anyone interested in swimming for the 2022 season, please contact Coach Coffman at email@example.com.

 As the Swim Coach, Coffman took four Friars to the CIF State Tournament in 2018 with his athlete's setting new school and Trinity League records in the 50 Free and 200 Free relay.

-Prior to Servite, Coach Coffman served as the boy’s head water polo coach at University High School from 2008-2014 and the head coach at SOCAL Water Polo Foundation from 2009-2014.
+Prior to being hired as the Aquatics Director at Servite, Coach Coffman served as the boy’s head water polo coach at University High School from 2008-2014 and the head coach at SOCAL Water Polo Foundation from 2009-2014.

 Coffman graduated from UCI in 2001 with a degree in social sciences.
 Before attending UCI he was an All-American in water polo and swimming at Clovis High School.